 This is known as the Good Guy Clause (GGC).
 Before you sign a commercial lease, read to the end of this blog to discover the ins and outs of the GGC, whether you need one in your agreement, and the top four things to know about a GGC.

 The GGC is a legal clause most commonly found in commercial rental agreements in New York City.
 It is a form of limited personal guarantee.
 As a commercial tenant, it limits your repayments and obligations should you default on rental payments or need to file bankruptcy before the end of your lease agreement.

 As a commercial lessee with a GGC, you will not be held accountable for the remainder of your lease past a specific date if you encounter financial hardship while operating your business in a retail space.
 With the guarantee, you'll be able to exit the rental agreement earlier than planned and only pay rent until the agreed-upon date you leave the property.
 This date will be clearly outlined in the contract.

 The GGC arose as a compromise between commercial renters and landlords, allowing commercial renters to remove any apprehension about entering into a rental agreement (especially longer-term) while allowing landlords to fill their vacant spaces to continue rental earnings quickly and efficiently—should a commercial tenant no longer have the financial means to pay rent.

-For example, let's say you want to open a restaurant in The Meatpacking District and type "restaurant near me" into the Google search bar (or you reach out to commercial tenant brokers like Verada).
+For example, let's say you want to open a restaurant (like those with restaurant buzzers) in The Meatpacking District and type "restaurant near me" into the Google search bar (or you reach out to commercial tenant brokers like Verada).
 After some research, you find the perfect commercial property for lease.
 You agree with the landlord to rent the space.